Ravikumar-code-maker/kubernates-cluster-creation/README.md

 If you'd like, I can also explain the 3 types of NAT used in cloud networking (very useful for DevOps interviews):

+The block you showed is from a Cloud Router configuration in GCP Terraform.

+bgp {
+  asn = 64514
+}

+Let’s break it down.

+1. What bgp Means

+bgp stands for Border Gateway Protocol.

+It is a dynamic routing protocol used to exchange routing information between networks.

+The scientific concept is:

+Border Gateway Protocol

+BGP automatically tells routers which network paths exist.

+Instead of manually adding routes, routers advertise networks to each other.

+2. Why GCP Uses BGP

+In GCP, BGP is used mainly with:

+Cloud Router

+Cloud VPN

+Cloud Interconnect

+These services allow your GCP VPC network to communicate with external networks such as:

+On-premise data centers

+Other cloud networks

+Corporate networks

+3. What asn = 64514 Means

+ASN = Autonomous System Number

+An Autonomous System (AS) is a group of networks controlled by one organization.

+Every AS has a unique ASN.

+Example:

+Network	ASN
+Google	15169
+Amazon	16509
+Private networks	64512-65534
+Your Terraform Code
+bgp {
+  asn = 64514
+}

+This means:

+Your Cloud Router identifies itself as ASN 64514.

+4. Private ASN Range

+For internal networks, we use private ASN numbers.

+Range:

+64512 – 65534

+Your example:

+64514

+is inside the private ASN range.

+So it’s safe for internal routing.

+5. Example Architecture

+Imagine this setup:

+On-Prem Datacenter
+     ASN 65000
+         │
+         │ BGP
+         │
+Cloud VPN
+         │
+Cloud Router (ASN 64514)
+         │
+         ▼
+GCP VPC Network

+What happens:

+On-prem router advertises routes

+Cloud Router advertises VPC routes

+Both networks learn paths dynamically

+No manual routing required.

+6. Terraform Example with Cloud Router resource "google_compute_router" "router" {
+  name    = "prod-router"
+  network = var.vpc_id
+  region  = var.region

+  bgp {
+    asn = 64514
+  }
+}

+This creates a Cloud Router with ASN 64514.

+7. What Cloud Router Does

+Cloud Router automatically:

+learns routes from on-prem

+advertises GCP subnet routes

+updates routes dynamically

+avoids static route maintenance

+8. Important Note

+If you connect two networks with BGP, their ASN must be different.

+Example:

+Network	ASN
+On-prem	65000
+GCP Router	64514

+If both are the same, BGP session fails.

+9. Is BGP Required for NAT?

+For Cloud NAT only, BGP is not really used.

+But GCP requires Cloud Router as the control plane for NAT.

+Services involved:

+Cloud NAT

+Cloud Router

+Even if NAT doesn't exchange routes externally, it still needs the router resource.

+10. Simple Explanation

+Think of it like this:

+ASN = Network ID
+BGP = Protocol that shares routes
+Cloud Router = GCP router running BGP

+Your code:

+bgp {
+  asn = 64514
+}

+means:

+👉 "This router belongs to network 64514 and will use BGP to share routes."

+✅ If you'd like, I can also explain one of the most important DevOps/GCP networking concepts:

+"Why Cloud NAT requires Cloud Router (even when no BGP is used)"

+This confuses many engineers in GCP interviews.
 SNAT

 DNAT